Introduction to Chart Patterns -Chart patterns indicate probabilities, not certainties

 - Reliability: 5/10

-Flag and Pennant are continuation patterns signaling the continuation of the trend after a sharp advance or decline.
-For the confirmation of these patterns, a significant increase in the volume activity is required.
-The timeframe of Flag and Pennant patterns usually includes a couple of weeks to a couple of months.
+Flags and Pennants are continuation patterns that signal the resumption of a trend following a sharp advance or decline.
+Confirmation of these patterns requires a significant increase in volume activity.
+The timeframe for Flag and Pennant patterns typically ranges from a few weeks to a couple of months.

-Chart patterns can be identified in the chart of any financial asset (currency pair, stock/index, commodity, crypto, or even bonds), and in any timeframe.
-In general, patterns on high timeframes (Daily, Weekly, Monthly) are more reliable than patterns on low timeframes.
+Chart patterns can be identified on the charts of any financial asset—whether currency pairs, stocks/indexes, commodities, crypto, or bonds—and in any timeframe.
+Generally, patterns on higher timeframes (Daily, Weekly, Monthly) are more reliable than those on lower timeframes.

-The key parameter to validate any pattern is trading volume.
-At the critical level where the price is closing to a breakout, volume must significantly increase.
-If trading volume at critical points is unchanged or even declining, then, there is a high probability for a fake pattern and a classic bear/bull trap.
+The most important factor in validating any pattern is trading volume.
+At critical levels, such as when the price approaches a breakout, volume should increase significantly.
+If volume remains unchanged or declines at these points, there is a high probability of a false pattern and a classic bear or bull trap.

 Sources: